Tyler Ronan

 Tyler Ronan is a fictional character and the co-protagonist of the 2020 episodic narrative adventure game Tell Me Why, a three-part narrative video game developed by Dontnod Entertainment and published by Xbox Game Studios in 2020.
-Tell Me Why follows Tyler and his twin sister Alyson as they revisit their childhood home following a long separation, and also explores upon Tyler's experiences as a trans man.
+Tell Me Why follows Tyler and his twin sister Alyson as they revisit their childhood home following a long separation.
 The game's narrative moves between the past and present, as the twins utilize their supernatural telepathic bond to explore memories of their past, some of it repressed, in an attempt to piece together the details of the tragic event that irrevocably impact both of their lives.
-Tyler Ronan is voiced by American actor August Aiden Black, who is a trans man.
+Tyler Ronan is voiced by American actor August Aiden Black, who is a trans man like the character he portrays.

 Tyler's status as the first transgender character to star in a AAA video game for a major developmental studio received significant media coverage prior to and after the release of Tell Me Why.
 The character's critical reception has been positive, with Black praised for his voice acting.
 At the 2021 Gayming Awards, Tyler was named Best LGBTQ Character, while Tell Me Why was conferred the Authentic Representation Award for its depiction of LGBT characters like Tyler.